Microsoft/azure-docs.pl-pl/articles/media-services/live-video-analytics-edge/deploy-azure-stack-edge-how-to.md

         }
     ...

-    (Advanced) Configuring shared memory on a K8s Pod or Deployment manifest for deployment via K8s API.
+    //(Advanced) Configuring shared memory on a K8s Pod or Deployment manifest for deployment via K8s API
     spec:
         ...
         template: